ktorio/ktor-documentation/topics/connection-pooling-caching.md

 ### Enable connection pooling {id="enable-connection-pooling"}

 To enable connection pooling in Exposed, you need to provide [DataSource](https://docs.oracle.com/en/java/javase/19/docs/api/java.sql/javax/sql/DataSource.html) as a parameter to the `Database.connect` function.
-HikariCP provides the `HikariDataSource` class that implements the `DataSource` interfaces.
+HikariCP provides the `HikariDataSource` class that implements the `DataSource` interface.

 1. To create `HikariDataSource`, open `com/example/dao/DatabaseFactory.kt` and add the `createHikariDataSource` function to the `DatabaseFactory` object: